jullienl/jullienl.github.io/_posts/2026-02-16-PowerShell-COM-Zero-Touch.md

 These features collectively enable robust monitoring, efficient troubleshooting, and proactive resolution of server issues, ensuring optimal server performance and support coverage.

-## Task 1 -- Getting server health status, activities, jobs and alerts
+## Step 1 - Getting server health status, activities, jobs and alerts

 The first step in server troubleshooting is to confirm that the server is operational and verify the absence of any active alerts.